VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ### How to upgrade VictoriaMetrics

 It is safe upgrading VictoriaMetrics to new versions unless [release notes](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) say otherwise.
+It is safe skipping multiple versions during the upgrade unless [release notes](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) say otherwise.
 It is recommended performing regular upgrades to the latest version, since it may contain important bug fixes, performance optimizations or new features.

 It is also safe downgrading to the previous version unless [release notes](https://github.com/VictoriaMetrics/VictoriaMetrics/releases) say otherwise.